Trump Lawyer Cohen's Camp Rips 'Inaccurate' Allegations, Concedes Some Payments

 Trump and his associates, including Cohen, deny colluding with Russia.
 They call the continued investigations by the Senate intelligence committee and the Justice Department a "witch hunt."

-Vice President Mike Pence told NBC on Thursday that the Trump administration has been accommodating Mueller's office all along and that the time is ripe for for the Justice Department to shut him down.
+Vice President Pence told NBC on Thursday that the Trump administration has been accommodating Mueller's office all along and that the time is ripe for for the Justice Department to shut him down.

 "Our administration has been fully cooperating with the special counsel, and we'll continue to," he said.